mangalam-research/wed/README.rst

   Bootstrap does nothing to deal with.
 (One element may be in the focused state (keyboard) while another is in the hover state.)

+Known bugs:

+* Firefox: Sometimes a caret moved to the end of a bit of text disappears.
+There does not seem to be any rhyme or reason for it.
+It is probably a Firefox bug.
+At any rate, wed does not currently compensate for it.
+So you may see your caret disappear, but it is still there, waiting for you to type text.

 Dependencies
 ============